 Category A - 5-12 years of age

-First prize will be open to both categories, while a second prize will be awarded to each category.
+First prize will be open to all categories, while a second prize will be awarded to each category.

 Shortlisted films for winning a prize will be notified via email by 2 November.
 There will be a film screening event of shortlisted films on Saturday 9 November at Rahamim Ecology Centre, Bathurst.